dancer1325/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 ### Unit

-This option lets you choose which unit a field should use.
-Click in the **Unit** field, then drill down until you find the unit you want.
-The unit you select is applied to all fields except time.
+This option lets you choose which unit a field should use
+* Click in the **Unit** field, then drill down until you find the unit you want
+* The unit you select is applied to all fields except time.

 #### Custom units

 You can also use the **Unit** drop-down to specify custom units, custom prefixes or suffixes, and date time formats.

-To set a custom unit, enter the unit you want to use and then select it in the drop-down.
-It'll be the last option listed.
-For example, if you enter a unit called "Hearts", the drop-down will then include the option **Custom unit: Hearts**.
+To set a custom unit, enter the unit you want to use and then select it in the drop-down
+* It'll be the last option listed
+* For example, if you enter a unit called "Hearts", the drop-down will then include the option **Custom unit: Hearts**.

-You can further define a custom unit with specific syntax.
-For example, to set a custom currency unit called "Gems", enter `currency:Gems` in the field.
+You can further define a custom unit with specific syntax
+* For example, to set a custom currency unit called "Gems", enter `currency:Gems` in the field.
 The drop-down will include the option **Custom unit: currency:Gems**:

 ![A custom currency unit called Gems in the Unit drop-down](/media/docs/grafana/panels-visualizations/custom_unit_currency_v11.0.png)